gdamore/dcell/README.md

 interesting.
 These were ported from Tcell.

-This effort was done principally to learn D, but hopefully it may someday later be useless because it appears that D does not have an analog for tcell.
+This effort was done principally to learn D, but hopefully it may someday later be useful because it appears that D does not have an analog for tcell.